Key Takeaways

 Randomized controlled trials (RCTs), considered the gold standard of human research, have suggested that DAO supplements may help people with conditions potentially linked to too much histamine.

-- If DAO can clearly help with histamine intolerance
+- If DAO can directly help with histamine intolerance

 - How much DAO is ideal to take

-- Whether DAO may cause negative side effects during long-term use
+- Whether DAO may cause negative side effects with long-term use

 Something else to bear in mind is that most (if not all) diamine oxidase supplements are made from pig kidneys 8.
-This could be a problem if your religion or diet restricts pork or animal products.
+This could be a problem if your religious affiliation or diet restricts pork or animal products in general.

 DAO supplements alone can be very helpful for some people with histamine intolerance.
-But typically in the clinic, we find a more root-cause approach is essential for managing the condition.
-For long-term relief, we focus on addressing the underlying causes with the following 5 steps.
+But in the clinic, we often find a more root-cause approach is essential for managing the condition.
+For long-term relief, we focus on addressing the underlying causes with the following five steps.

-Step 1: Implement a Low Histamine Diet and Address Gut Health
+Step 1: Start a Low-Histamine Diet and Support Gut Health

 - Any aged food, such as mature cheese or aged meat, or leftovers